ydmosende2030-lab/CS2---Task-Organizer/README.md

 Task Palette

-A simple command-line task manager that helps users add tasks, track deadlines, mark tasks as completed, and identify urgent tasks.
+A simple and user-friendly task management application designed to help students organize, prioritize, and track their assignments efficiently.

 Overview

-This program allows users to manage their tasks efficiently using a menu-driven interface.
-It is designed for students or anyone who wants a lightweight way to track deadlines directly in the terminal.
+Students often struggle with managing multiple assignments and identifying which tasks are most urgent.
+Traditional task lists can be confusing and prone to errors, leading to missed deadlines and increased stress.
+This project can solve this by providing; a clear, color-coded system for priorities, a safe and structured task list, and an easy way to track deadlines and progress.

 Features
 - Add tasks with deadlines